Liked the article? Share it with friends OR save it on Pinterest!

 For Adults increase the quantity to 1/4th tsp.

 You may add a little extra sugar/honey than you usually do, to develop a taste, and the cut back eventually.

-As I said the mixture is only to boost immunity, it’s not a treatment for cold, but it certainly helps keep cold at bay, also helps to recover sooner during cold.
+This home remedy for cold and flu is very good to boost immunity; however, it’s not a treatment for a cold.
+It simply helps keep cold at bay, also helps to recover sooner during cold.